zotero/zoterobib/src/html/faq.md

 <h3 id="privacy">Is my data private?</h3>

-ZBib and Zotero were created with the philosophy that your research data belongs to you and should be kept secure and private by default.
+ZoteroBib and Zotero were created with the philosophy that your research data belongs to you and should be kept secure and private by default.

-Your ZBib bibliography is stored on your own computer and isn't accessible to others by default.
+Your ZoteroBib bibliography is stored on your own computer and isn't accessible to others by default.

 If you use <i>Link to this version</i>, your current bibliography will be uploaded to zbib.org and be available to anyone you choose to share the link with.
 No identifying information about you is stored with the bibliography.
 If you view an uploaded bibliography, the URL may be stored in your browser's history.